Ink Pen Drawing

 Harpy's Song © 2015 Monica Gunderson - All Rights Reserved; Unauthorized Reproduction Prohibited

 An ink pen drawing of a Harpy, a half woman and half bird mythological creature.
 The artwork is hand-drawn with fine-point sharpie ink pens.
-The greeting card includes original drawing on the front of the card and is blank inside the card.
-If you would like the artist to write something special inside the card, please inform during checkout.
+The greeting card includes original ink pen drawing of a Harpy on the front of the card and is blank inside the card.
+Interested in having a special note inside written by the artist?
+Use the contact page to make arrangements.

 Greeting Card comes with Envelope